Search

 Harriet Baskas

-Salt Lake City International Airport (SLC) sits 5 miles northwest of downtown Salt Lake City and offers 330 daily flights to more than 95 nonstop destinations.
-Thanks to a $5.1 billion redevelopment program currently underway, SCL has soaring new terminal spaces and a wide array of impressive major art pieces and welcome amenities that I’m always delighted to encounter.
-This guide will help you find your way around the sprawling SLC airport like a local.
+Salt Lake City International Airport (SLC) sits 5 miles northwest of downtown and has been transformed by a $5.1 billion redevelopment program, with the final phase scheduled to open soon.
+The new terminal spaces showcase notable art installations and welcome amenities that I’m always delighted to encounter.
+With more than 330 daily flights to 100 nonstop destinations, this guide will help you navigate the sprawling airport like a local.

 Getting to and from Salt Lake City International Airport

-Yellow Cab of Utah is the only taxi company authorized to pick up at the airport and it offers flat rates to downtown Salt Lake, the University Area and other parts of the city.
-I discovered I can call ahead or just ask the dispatch booth (Level 1, post 8A) for a quote of the exact fare I’ll be charged to any destination.
+Yellow Cab of Utah is the only on-demand taxi cab provider authorized to pick up at the airport and it offers flat rates to downtown Salt Lake and convention areas.
+I discovered I can call ahead or just ask for a quote of the exact fare I’ll be charged to any destination.
 So, no surprises once the meter drops.

 In many cases, it will be far less expensive to take Salt Lake City’s light rail system, TRAX, to and from the airport.
 The ride between the airport and downtown Salt Lake City takes about 20 minutes.
-Look for the TRAX Green Line station just outside the terminal on the east, near Door 1A.
+Look for the TRAX Green Line station on the ground level outside the terminal on the east side.
+Exit Door 1A and walk east to reach the station.

 Parking at Salt Lake City International Airport

-156 parking spots in the SLC parking system are set aside for electric vehicles.
-You can’t reserve a spot, but there’s a handy mobile app that tells you which spots are open.
-Better yet, while you must still pay the daily parking fee (no way around that) charging your EV car is free.
+There are 78 dual-port Level 2 chargers accommodating 156 parking spots in the SLC parking system set aside for electric vehicles.
+You can’t reserve one, but there’s a handy mobile app that tells you which spots are open.
+Better yet, while you must still pay the daily parking fee (no way around that), charging your EV car is free.

-The Central Tunnel is located right after the security screening checkpoint and offers a straight shot to Concourse B. The Mid-Concourse Tunnel is located about halfway down Concourse A-west.
-If you’re not sure which tunnel will get you closest to your gate, check the handy distance chart on the SLC website or the maps posted at the airport.
+The Central Tunnel provides direct access to Concourse B from just outside the security checkpoint.
+The West Tunnel is located between gates A13 and A15, approximately halfway down Concourse A-West.
+If you’re not sure which tunnel is your best bet, check the distance charts on the SLC website or the maps posted in the terminal.

 Security checkpoint tips for SLC